English Speaking Islands In Caribbean

 Music and Dance: Rhythms of the Islands

 Music plays a vital role in the culture of the English-speaking Caribbean islands.
-From the soulful sounds of reggae in Jamaica to the lively Calypso music of Trinidad and Tobago, each island has its distinct musical identity.
+Also, from the soulful sounds of reggae in Jamaica to the lively Calypso music of Trinidad and Tobago, each island has its distinct musical identity.
 Traditional dances, often accompanied by vibrant costumes, add to the cultural richness of these islands.

 Cuisine: A Fusion of Flavors